farwaali08/UFOs/README.md

 ![alt_text](https://github.com/farwaali08/UFOs/blob/ab0470518c07c3a590038b0570c944896b43ece6/static/images/case_sensitive.png)

-In order to yield results, the search criteria must be an exact match to data in the table, which may not not always be intuitive, and will not produce accurate results.
-As seen in the image above, entering "CA" instead of "ca", will not produce the same results, despite the fact that both represent "California".
+In order to yield results, the search criteria must be an exact match to data in the table, which may not always be intuitive, and will not produce accurate results.
+As seen in the image above, entering "CA" instead of "ca", results in different outcomes, despite the fact that both represent "California".
 Essentially, the user must know exactly what they're looking for, which limits the utility of a search/filter function.

 For this reason, the webpage would benefit from a drop-down menu, as it would provide the user with all available options.
 This is also important when considering the next point: